port-zero/decode/README.md

 This disassembler is written purely in C, so it may well be faster than lad, ChunkySpy, dis et al.
 Also, **it does not depend on any external libraries**.
-You can use it even without havin Lua or Python installed.
+You can use it even without having Lua or Python installed.
 Yay, right?

 ## TODO

 * Parse Lua instruction arguments (functions to retrieve instruction fields exist, but seem wrong)
+* Parse Lua nested functions(curious bug)
 * Parse Python (only header is parsed until now)